RaspberryPiFoundation/python-curriculum/en-GB/lessons/Secret Messages/Secret Messages.md

 #Step 1: Encrypting letters { .activity}

 A cipher is a type of secret code, where you swap the letters around so no-one can read your message.
-You'll be using one of the oldest and most famous ciphers, the Caesar cipher, which is named after Julius Caesar (and not the dog food).
+You'll be using one of the oldest and most famous ciphers, the Caesar cipher, which is named after some guy called Julius Caesar.

 You start by drawing the letters in a circle, like this: